jjdeuce06/Java-Course-Program-4/README.md

   Resize the object canvas and find new max and min values get current x and y values, check if object is still on the screen and redraw if need be recalculate and resize components with calls to MakeSheet() and SizeScreen()

+#### actionPerformed()
+  Get source from the buttons
+  if the Start button was clicked, change the label of the button accordingly and flip the timepause flag accordingly if the Shape button was clicked, change the label and shape accordingly if the Tail button was clicked, change the label and change the tail accordingly if the Clear button was clicked, clear the object and repaint if the Quit button was clicked, call stop()

+#### windowClosing
+  call the stop Method

+### Objc class
+  Declaration of variables including minimums/maximums for x and y and setting boolean flags

+#### getters and setters
+  getx and get y return the x and y values setx and set y set the x and y values accordingly